 - 700 million people with our general medicines

 - 1.3 billion people through our work in Global Health, including product donations

 Vaccines help protect people from infectious diseases at every stage of life.
 Our portfolio of marketed vaccines is the broadest in the industry.
 It includes more than 20 vaccines that help protect people around the world from a range of diseases and infections throughout their lives.
 For many decades our vaccines have protected millions from diseases like whooping cough, polio and measles.
-Today we deliver approximately two million vaccine doses daily, and 40% of the world’s children receive a GSK vaccine each year.
+Today we deliver approximately 1.5 million vaccine doses daily, and 4 out of 10 infants born each year receive at least one GSK vaccine.
 We are proud of the impact our vaccines continue to have on the health of hundreds of millions of people around the world.

 General medicines are usually prescribed in primary care or community settings by general healthcare practitioners.
-For us, this includes our inhaled medicines for asthma and COPD, antibiotics and medicines for skin diseases.
-Every day, these medicines improve health and make life better for millions of people all over the world.
-For more than 50 years, we’ve helped millions of people with respiratory conditions to breathe more easily, including the first inhalers in 1969, and we remain the industry leader in respiratory science.
+General medicines include our inhaled medicines for asthma and COPD, antibiotics and medicines for skin diseases, in a portfolio which includes pre-launch R&D assets, growth and established products.
+Every day, our general medicines improve health and make life better for millions all over the world and our portfolio of more than 150 primary care products supplied in 112 countries worldwide.

 Our supply chain

+We make sure that products are manufactured as efficiently as possible and meet the strictest quality standards.
 The highest quality standards are ensured during each step of the vaccine production process, including vaccine components, facilities and equipment, people training, qualification, certification and storage.
-Each of our vaccines is produced to the same quality standard, regardless of where in the world the vaccine will be used.
+Each of our vaccines products is produced manufactured to the same quality standard, regardless of where in the world the vaccine it will be used.

 We've built an agile network, with the capacity and capability to bring the next generation of medicines to patients all over the globe.